JJjermaine/leetcode-solutions/README.md

 Sends successful LeetCode submissions to my custom server.

-Currently, it only submits accepted submissions.
+Tweaked it to only submit accepted submissions, so the number of commits isn't redundant.